Western Power works

 - Ensuring that there are face-to-face and online points of contact for businesses and residents

-- Working with Western Power, Cornwall Council and Falmouth businesses on an extensive range of supportive schemes such as free car parking days, radio and social media campaigns, free community buses and more
+- Working with Western Power Distribution and Falmouth businesses on an extensive range of supportive schemes such as free car parking days, radio and social media campaigns, free community buses and more

-- FREE car parking – on every Saturday during the works – will be taking place.
-This will be covering the three months of January (starting on Saturday 6th January), February and end on Saturday March 17th (the 2018 works end on Friday 16th March).
-This will be in every Cornwall Council-owned car park in the town – The Quarry, The Moor, New Street, Grove Place, The Dell, Gyllyngvase (note of course Church St Car park is closed due to the works).
+FREE CAR PARKING – on every Friday AND Saturday during the works – will be taking place.
+This starts on Friday 11th January and runs until Friday 5th April.
+This will be in every Cornwall Council-managed car park in the town – The Quarry, The Moor, New Street, Grove Place, The Dell, Gyllyngvase (note of course Church St Car park is closed due to the works).
 This is ONLY happening due to Falmouth BID, Falmouth Town Council and Western Power working together to fund

-- Further marketing and comms – information and details will be circulated to our residents with key info outlining the details of the electrical works, listing the variety of supportive measures and pushing the support your community/shop local messages.
+Further marketing and comms – information and details will be circulated to our residents with details of the electrical works, listing the variety of supportive measures and pushing the ‘support your community’/’shop local’ messages

 Community shuttle bus – the community shuttle bus will be operating during the works to support the local community.
 It will run on a 25-minute loop and run as close as is feasible to the current community bus route – from the Quarry, through The Moor, Market Strand, Prince of Wales Pier, out and along Albany Road, Woodlane, Dell Station, Grove Place, Church Corner (as close as is possible for shoppers to access Church Street area of town).
 Concessions free, normal fares apply.